Didero/DideRobot/README.md

 3. Check the 'CommandTemplate' class to see which class variables you can set.
 The most important one is 'triggers' since that determines how your command gets called
 4. While you're in the 'CommandTemplate' class, look at the methods defined in there.
 You should at least implement the 'execute' method in your command, since that gets called when one of your triggers is used in a chat.
 The other methods described there might come in handy too
 ##### Some suggestions
-* It's probably helpful to look at a simple command like 'Source' or 'Uptime' for basic examples of commands.
+* It's probably helpful to look at a simple command like 'Info' or 'Uptime' for basic examples of commands.
 'Choice' is also a good one since it uses the 'IrcMessage' class, which represents the chat message the bot received and what 'execute' receives.
-You'll probably use the 'IrcMessage' class a lot in your command
+You'll probably use the 'IrcMessage' class a lot in your commands
 * To have your command be able to reply when it gets called, you can use 'message.reply' inside the 'execute' method
 * Commands can also have a method that periodically gets called, 'executeScheduledFunction', and you set the period with the 'scheduledFunctionTime' class variable
+* If you have long replies, and you don't want to exceed the maximum IRC message length, you can use 'message.replyWithLengthLimit'.
+It takes either a single string, or a StringWithSuffix instance

+### Python 2
+DideRobot was originally written in Python 2.
+After 9 years, and Python 2 being unsupported for 3 years, I finally decided to port DideRobot to Python 3.
+The Python 2 version can still be found in the 'python2' branch, but that branch won't receive fixes anymore.